Relativistic Langevin Equation derived from a particle-bath Lagrangian: Conclusion

 Of particular interest are the questions of pair production and field-theoretic extensions.
 By definition of rest energy, at velocities where corrections that we have neglected may become important, the energies of the medium and the particle are sufficient to randomly produce pairs of charged particles.
 This extension may be of interest both for examining super-heated exotic objects, as well as the early universe.
-Further important applications are in the context of nuclear physics, where so far only the Galilean generalized Langevin equation has been used to describe fission processes~\cite{Kolomietz2}, while clearly relativistic corrections may be important for the fission of hot nuclei.
+Further important applications are in the context of nuclear physics, where so far only the Galilean generalised Langevin equation has been used to describe fission processes~\cite{Kolomietz2}, while clearly relativistic corrections may be important for the fission of hot nuclei.
+Finally, the results presented here could be a first step for a more extensive and detail analysis of thermodynamic aspects of relativistic systems \cite{Tolman}, including heat distribution \cite{Paraguassu}, and fluctuation theorems \cite{Pal_2020}.

 In future work, one could also attempt to produce the General-Relativistic (GR) extension of the Langevin equation by the same methodology presented in this paper.
+Finally, it will be interesting to compare results from the above derivations with certain limits of Langevin equations obtained using the Schwinger-Keldysh formalism within AdS/CFT approaches \cite{Teaney,Mueller}.